ecodica/l10n-hr/l10n_hr_account_fiskal/README.rst

 Usage
 =====

-Regular invoices will be fiskalized in the posting process automaticly.
+Regular invoices will be fiskalized in the posting process automaticly (this is option on company settings, True by default).
-However, if for any reason, the fiscalistion mesage is not sent , or is sent and received and error, Late fiskalisation is possible from Croatia specific page on ivoice form Using the buttin FISKALIZE.
+However, if for any reason, the fiscalistion mesage is not sent , or is sent and received and error, Late fiskalisation is possible from Croatia specific page on ivvoice form Using the buttin FISKALIZE.

 If you created an ivoice on Paragon blok.
 You may enter all invoice data,